aurelw/libfhc/README.md

 make install # as root
 ```

 OpenCV, Eigen as well as libpcl are required. libpcl is needed to handle the input meshes and for some transformations, which is a rather heavy weight dependency in that manner and may be removed later on.
-At the moment the library was used in build environments which rely on pcl anyways, so feel free to request such a change if you need it.
+At the moment the library is only used in build environments which rely on pcl anyways, but feel free to request such a change if you need it.

 ### Typical Use Cases
   * We use this library for building triggers on depth video streams which start further processing.